ezpublishlegacyprojects/xroweventmanager/trunk/extension/xroweventmanager/readme.txt

 -) Activate extension
 -) Clear caches
 -) Add the xrowevent datatype to a content class
--) There are two policies for using this module:
+-) There are three policies for using this module:
    -) use: Users are allowed to use this module, they can e.g. join events -) manage: Users are allowed to manage the events -) administrate: admin rights, see all events